sventhomsen/bastille-librenms/README.md

 This template creates a working installation of LibreNMS with a clean database.

-I've created this Bastillefile mostly as an alternative documentation of my setup at home.
+I've created this Bastillefile mostly as an alternative documentation of my setup at home and for training-purposes.
+This is by no means production-ready or meant to be useful :-)

-There also is a [port of librenms](https://www.freshports.org/net-mgmt/librenms), which you could or should also try first.
+There also is a [port of librenms](https://www.freshports.org/net-mgmt/librenms), which you should try first.

 ## Usage